BoniAshok/Bankapp/README.md

-# Bankapp   This Repository is for Bankapp as part of Dev lab
+# Bankapp   This Repository is for Bankapp as part of Devops lab